ahrchen/digital-garden-knowselfdaily/_notes/SwiftUI EnvironmentObject.md

 ---
-title: Swift Environment Object
+title: Swift Environment Wrapper
 ---

 ### Main Idea

-We use Environment Objects to share values from one parent to multiple children
+We use Environment Wrapper to share values from one parent to multiple children

 ```swift
 class User: ObservableObject {